rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Vulnerability Affected Assets

-Get the assets affected by the vulnerability
+This action is used to get the assets affected by the vulnerability

 ##### Input